danfuzz/lactoserv/doc/configuration.md

 `endpoints` is a list of network endpoints to listen on, with each element naming and configuring one of them.
 Each element has the following bindings:

-* `name` &mdash; The name of the server.
+* `name` &mdash; The name of the endpoint.
 This is just used for logging and related informational purposes.
 * `endpoint` &mdash; Details about the network endpoint.
 It is an object with the following bindings: